apache/couchdb/src/docs/rfcs/018-mango-covering-json-index.md

 - Mango: CouchDB's Mongo inspired querying system.
 - View / JSON index: Mango index that uses the same index as Cloudant views.
-- Coordinator: the erlang process that handles doing a distributed query across a CouchDB cluster.
+- Coordinator: the Erlang process that handles doing a distributed query across a CouchDB cluster.

 ---